mcwg/mcwg.github.io/precalcAI/index.md

+---
+title: "Precalculus AI Labs"
+description: "AI-assisted labs for teaching Precalculus through real-world data and Python modeling."
+---

 # Precalculus AI labs

 October 2025

+This site provides a collection of hands-on labs that integrate Artificial Intelligence (AI) tools into learning and teaching Precalculus concepts.

-These labs guide students in using Artificial Intelligence (AI) to generate Python code related to PreCalculus concepts, which they then execute and modify in Google Colab.
+These labs guide students in using AI to generate Python code related to PreCalculus concepts, which they then execute and modify in Google Colab.
 The idea is to get students to use AI to learn Math, not just solve problems for them.
 Each lab focuses on a Precalculus concept in a context.

 ## Sample labs by context